A Comparison of Reinforcement Learning Frameworks for Software Testing Tasks: Related work

 \section{Related work}

-Incorporating RL algorithms in software engineering tasks has long been an active area of research \cite{singh2013architecture}, \cite{bahrpeyma2015adaptive}, \cite{chen2020enhanced}.
-In the case of SE testing, Wuji \cite{zheng2019wuji}, is a framework that applies EA, MOO and DRL to facilitate automatic game testing.
+Incorporating DRL algorithms in software engineering tasks has long been an active area of research \cite{singh2013architecture,bahrpeyma2015adaptive,chen2020enhanced, vuong2018reinforcement}.
+In the case of SE testing, wuji by Zheng et al. \cite{zheng2019wuji}, is a framework that applies EA, MOO, and DRL to facilitate automatic game testing.
 EA and MOO are designed to explore states and DRL ensures the completion of the mission of the game.
-Further, the authors use the Block Maze game and two commercial online games to evaluate Wuji.
+Further, the authors use the Block Maze game and two commercial online games to evaluate wuji.
 This work is used as a baseline in this paper.
-We compare the DRL part of wuji to state-of-the-art RL algorithms from RL frameworks.
-Specifically, we implement RL algorithms from RL frameworks to detect bugs on the Block Maze game and assess their performance against the DRL part of Wuji.
+We compare the DRL part of wuji to state-of-the-art DRL algorithms from DRL frameworks.
+Specifically, we implement DRL algorithms from DRL frameworks to detect bugs in the Block Maze game and assess their performance against the DRL part of wuji.

 Bagherzadeh et al. \cite{bagherzadeh2021reinforcement} leveraged state-of-the-art DRL algorithms from the Stable-baselines framework in CI regression testing.
-They investigate pointwise, pairwise, and listwise ranking models as RL problems to find the optimal prioritized test cases.
-The authors also conducted experiments on eight datasets and compared their solutions against a small subset of non-standard RL implementations.
-Again, we use this work as a baseline and implement RL algorithms from RL frameworks to rank test cases on a CI environment.
-As the authors implement Stable-baselines framework, we leverage 2 others RL frameworks (Tensorforce and Keras-rl) and compare them to Stable-baselines.
+They investigate pointwise, pairwise, and listwise ranking models as DRL problems to find the optimal prioritized test cases.
+The authors also conducted experiments on eight datasets and compared their solutions against a small subset of non-standard DRL implementations.
+Again, we use this work as a baseline and implement DRL algorithms from DRL frameworks to rank test cases in a CI environment.
+As the authors implement the Stable-baselines framework, we leverage 2 other DRL frameworks (Tensorforce and Keras-rl) and compare them to Stable-baselines.